pulumi/registry/themes/default/content/registry/packages/gcp/service-account.md

 ---
 title: Setup Service Account
-meta_desc: This page provides an overview of how set up a Google Cloud Platform Service Account
+meta_desc: Provides an overview of how set up a Google Cloud Platform Service Account
            with Pulumi.
 ---